-The McKinnon Flats Stewardship/Partnership Proposal was initiated by Calgary Fish & Game Association (CFGA) in April 2020 as a response to the release of the Alberta Environment & Parks (AEP) proposed alternative management initiatives for existing park property considered for removal from the Alberta Parks System.
-The AEP Lands Branch Recreation Area – McKinnon Flats river access and recreational use property had been considered for future Alberta Parks development with a new road construction as a part of the Bow River Access Plan Therefore, the CFGA advanced an “Expression of Interest” to explore a partnership in the development of policy and management for McKinnon Flats under either current public land use and/or a possible future Alberta Parks designation.
+The McKinnon Flats Stewardship Partnership is a result of discussions between Calgary Fish & Game Association (CFGA) and Alberta Environment & Parks (AEP) dating back to the Spring of 2020 when proposed alternative management initiatives for existing park and provincial recreation property were being considered.
+The AEP Lands Branch Recreation Area – McKinnon Flats river access and recreational use property had been considered for future Alberta Parks development with a new road construction as a part of the Bow River Access Plan.
+The McKinnon Flats Stewardship Partnership (MFSP) agreement came into effect in January 2021 where both parties will collaborate on a Master Development Plan for the recreational property into the future.

-Discussions have taken place between AEP and CFGA to explore what could be accomplished within a stewardship/ partnership agreement.
-The first step was to define supplemental capital improvements needed to maintain the integrative of the property.
+The first step of the MFSP was to define supplemental capital improvements needed to maintain the integrative of the property.
 The McKinnon Flats Capital Improvement Projects proposal was prepared to prioritize infrastructure improvements to meet not only river access and enhance recreation use but also protect sensitive wildlife habitat and historical artifacts.

 Priority 1 Developments

 - River Access Site Restrictions– The focus of site improvements is to contain vehicles into a designated river access staging and short-term parking area and restrict access to the downstream river edge gravel bar and shift long-term parking to a new parking lot.